JuanPabloDiaz/doc/_posts/jekyll/2023-06-14-text-and-typography.md

 mermaid: true
 ---

+## Text and Typography

 I NEED TO MAKE CHANGES TO MAKE THIS PAGE MY OWN BY ADDING NOTES AND EXAMPLES THAT I USE TO LEARN JEKYLL.

-This post is to show Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
-Now, let's start looking at text and typography.
+This post is intended to demonstrate Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), You can also utilize it as a writing example.
+Now, let's begin exploring text and typography.

 This documentation article has been sourced from [**Chirpy Doc**](https://chirpy.cotes.page/posts/text-and-typography/).